Computing committors in collective variables via Mahalanobis diffusion maps: Background

-We refer to the diffusion map algorithm with kernel \eqref{eqn:mkernel} as the \emph{Mahalanobis diffusion map} or, briefly, {\tt mmap}.
-The diffusion map kernel \eqref{eqn:mkernel} approximates the generator $\mathcal{L}_z$ for the unknown latent dynamics $z_t$ in the case where $b(z_t) = -\nabla U(z_t)$ for some potential $U(z)$.
-The fact that the matrix $M(x)$ can be decomposed as the product $M=JJ^{\top}$ is essential for the proof of this approximation presented in \cite{singer2008}.
-Relationship \eqref{eqn:mahal_jacob} allows one to largely reduce it to the proof carried out in \cite{coifman2006diffusion}.
+The diffusion map with kernel \eqref{eqn:mkernel} approximates the generator $\mathcal{L}_z$ for the unknown latent dynamics $z_t$ in the case where $b(z_t) = -\nabla U(z_t)$ for some potential $U(z)$. {The fact that the diffusion matrix is of the form $JJ^{\top}$ is essential for the proof of this approximation presented in \cite{singer2008}. } Relationship \eqref{eqn:mahal_jacob} essentially reduces this to the proof for diffusion maps with rotationally symmetric Gaussian kernel in \cite{coifman2006diffusion}.